When Treatment Triggers Addiction

 Concerns with Methadone Treatment

-In light of these mortality statistics, the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services (SAMHSA) has recommended the following measures be put into place to temper the increase in methadone-poisoning deaths:
+In light of these mortality statistics, the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services (SAMHSA) has recommended the following measures be put into place to protect users from methadone-poisoning deaths:

 - Continuing education of medical professionals.
 Some methadone-poisoning deaths result from fatal drug interactions.
 Enhanced medical screening and intake procedures to uncover the presence of other drugs in patients would be beneficial.